 In 1795, Catherine II signed a decree on founding the cast iron mill - the first in the south of the Russian Empire.
-It was constructed in the river Lugan valley and due to it the town was founded.
+It was constructed in the river Lugan valley and due to it a settlement was founded.

-In 1797, the settlement which grew round the plant was called Lugansky plant.
+In 1797, the settlement was called Lugansky plant.
 Specialists and workers were recruited from inner Russian gubernias and partly from abroad.
 In 1800, the first blast-furnace at Lugansky canon foundry produced cast iron.

 More Historical Facts…

-In the early 19th century, its favorable location on the ways among central regions of Russia and port towns Rostov and Taganrog promoted development of trade.
-Trade and handicraft institutions grew around the town.
+In the early 19th century, its favorable location promoted development of trade.

-In the mid 70s of the 19th century, it was involved in transportation construction.
-The railway was opened.
-In 1882, the emperor signed a decree founding the town of Lugansk on the base the settlement Lugansky.
+In the mid 70s of the 19th century, the railway was constructed.
+In 1882, the Emperor of the Russian Empire signed a decree founding the town of Lugansk on the base of Lugansky settlement.

-In 1896, German businessman Gustav Hartman began constructing a large steam engine-making plant.
+In 1896, the German businessman Gustav Hartman began the construction of a large plant to produce steam engines.
 The equipment was brought from Germany.
-In 1900, a steam engine left the town - the first one built there.
+In 1900, the first steam engine left the town.

 In the early 20th century, it was a large industrial center.
-There were 16 plants and factories there and about 40 handicraft firms.
-There were 6 Orthodox churches, a synagogue, a Polish Rome-Catholic church and a Lutheran church in the city.
+There were 16 plants and factories in the town and about 40 handicraft firms.
+There were 6 Orthodox churches, a synagogue, a Polish Rome-Catholic church and a Lutheran church.

-The first church was built in 1761 in Kamennye Brody - a wooden Petropavlovskaya church.
+The first church was built in Kamennye Brody in 1761 - a wooden Petropavlovskaya church.
 In 1792-1795, it was replaced by a stone church.
 This is the only church preserved until today.

 In 1926, the population was 77,000.
-In 1931, a heavy cargo steam engine of “Felix Dzherdzhinsky” series was produced in Lugansk - the first in the USSR.
+In 1931, the first in the USSR heavy cargo steam engine of “Felix Dzherdzhinsky” series was produced in Lugansk.
 In 1935, the city was renamed Voroshilovgrad.

 In 1956, the population was over 250,000.
 In 1958, the historical name “Lugansk” was returned to the city.
 In 1970, it was again renamed into Voroshilovgrad after death of K.Ye.
 Voroshilov (1969).